 What Do Vegans Eat?

-Many foods are associated with veganism, such as soy milk and tofu, but many non-vegans also enjoy tofu, and you certainly don't have to like tofu in order to eat vegan.
+Many foods are associated with veganism, such as soy milk, non-dairy milk substitutes and tofu, but many non-vegans also enjoy tofu.
+You certainly don't have to like tofu in order to eat vegan.

-Vegans also eat many of the same common and familiar everyday foods such as a green salad, spaghetti, and chips and salsa which just about everyone eats.
+Vegans also eat many of the same common and familiar everyday foods that everyone else does, such as a green salad, spaghetti, peanut butter sandwiches, and chips and salsa.

-For example, foods such as a vegetarian burrito without cheese or sour cream would be vegan, a vegetarian Thai curry made from coconut milk is vegan, pasta with tomato sauce or another non-meat and non-dairy sauce is vegan, and most breads are vegan.
+For example, foods such as a vegetarian burrito without cheese or sour cream would be vegan.
+A vegetarian Thai curry made from coconut milk is vegan.
+Pasta with tomato sauce or another non-meat and non-dairy sauce is vegan.
+Most breads are vegan as well.

 How Can I Become Vegan?

 So you’ve decided to become vegan.
 But now what?
-Here's some tips for making the switch you may find helpful.
+Here are some tips for making the switch you may find helpful.

 Some people easily go from eating meat to vegan right away, while others struggle with their new commitment, or choose to go vegetarian first and then slowly omit eggs and dairy.
 There's no right or wrong way to do it, but you may want to learn about what's worked for other people.
 However you do it, keep your goals in mind and remember why you are choosing to adopt a vegan diet.